 2022 BYD Han EV FAQs

 When will BYD launch the Han EV in Europe?

-BYD could launch the Han EV in Europe by late-2022.
-It has confirmed the car for the region, without a timeline.
+BYD could launch the Han EV in Europe by the end of 2022.
+It had confirmed the car for the region in May 2020, without offering a timeline.

 What are the BYD Han EV rivals?